apify/apify-docs/content/docs/integrations/slack.md

 ## [](#step-two) Step 2: Set up the Slack integration

-Now click the **Integrations** tab, find the Slack integration, and click the **Configure** button.
+Now click the **Integrations** tab on your task's page.
+Find the Slack integration, then click the **Configure** button.
 You will be prompted to log in with your Slack account and select your workspace in the **Settings > Integrations** window.

 ![Integrations tab]({{@asset integrations/images/integrations-tab.webp}})